-In January 2022, the Company divested of approximately 808 acres fee mineral interest to Ambrosia Solar, LLC. \$48,480 USD converted to \$61,385 CAD was received in consideration of the transaction.
-The assets, having no net book value at the transaction date, resulted in a gain on disposal of the mineral interests of \$61,385 recorded on the Company's consolidated statement of loss and comprehensive loss as a component of "Other Income (Expense)."

-Under the agreement, Ambrosia Solar, LLC has the rights through January 14, 2023, with the option to extend to January 14, 2024, to acquire the Uranium Mineral Rights associated with the property by quit claim deed to be furnished by the Company for an additional payment of \$24,240 USD.
+In January 2022, the Company divested of approximately 808 acres fee mineral interest to Ambrosia Solar, LLC.
+The assets, having no net book value at the transaction date, resulted in a gain on disposal of the mineral interests of \$61,642 (USD \$48,480) recorded on the Company's consolidated statement of loss and comprehensive loss.
+Under the agreement, Ambrosia Solar, LLC has the rights through January 14, 2023, with the option to extend to January 14, 2024, to acquire the uranium mineral rights associated with the property by quit claim deed to be furnished by the Company for an additional payment of USD \$24,240.